2022 United States House of Representatives elections in Illinois: District 3

 During the 2020 redistricting process, the Illinois General Assembly decided to create a second Latino-influenced district.
-As such, the 3rd congressional district has no incumbent.
+As such, the 3rd congressional district had no incumbent.
 The district is approximately 47% Latino and unites heavily Latino communities from Chicago to Elgin.
 Among potential voters, the communities in the district include 63.4% White, 25.2% Latino, 6.2% Black, and 4.7% Asian people.
 It includes parts of the Chicago neighborhoods of West Town, Logan Square, Humboldt Park, Belmont Cragin, Portage Park, Irving Park, Albany Park, Montclare, Dunning, and all or parts of the suburbs of Elmwood Park, River Grove, Franklin Park, Bensenville, Elk Grove Village, Wood Dale, Addison, Glendale Heights, Wheaton, West Chicago, Wayne, Bartlett, Hanover Park, and Elgin.